-CAC also makes an effort to establish and maintain a good relationship with the community residing within the vicinity of the quarry by establishing regular meetings and monitoring activities with the objective of creating a platform for proactive planning, identifying, and preparing for any issues that the community may encounter.
-Other than the quarterly MMT meetings and the annual SDMP planning sessions, the Operator held a total of 8 meetings with the community in 2022.
+CAC also maintains a strong relationship with the community residing within the vicinity of the quarry by establishing regular meetings and monitoring activities with the objective of creating a platform for initiative-taking planning, identifying, and preparing for any issues that the community may encounter.
+Other than the quarterly MMT meetings and the annual SDMP planning sessions, the Operator held a total of twenty meetings with the community in 2023.